 Hmm tough call.
 Well I guess financially you have to be able to afford it without trouble.
 And then you should try to figure out how much you’ll actually wear the items/how much enjoyment you’ll get out of them in the long run.
-Also something to consider is how much stuff in your closet could go with the new things you want.It’s really hard not to make shopping a completely emotional trip! posted over 4 years ago
+Also something to consider is how much stuff in your closet could go with the new things you want.It’s really hard not to make shopping a completely emotional trip! posted almost 5 years ago

 Make Her Feel Welcome with Chic Points

 10 points - Become a fan